Skálmöld: Musical style

-From the beginning, Skálmöld's intention has been to combine the sounds of the traditional Icelandic music and metal.
-Initially, the band planned to use a lot of folk instruments, but soon decided to scale back and have three guitar players instead.
-The band's influences include such metal bands as Metallica, Iron Maiden, Anthrax, Slayer, Amon Amarth and Ensiferum, as well as Jón Leifs, the classical Icelandic composer.
-Skálmöld's lyrics, written by Snæbjörn entirely in Icelandic, are inspired by the Norse mythology and Icelandic sagas.
-Furthermore, the lyrics conform to some of the Old Norse poetic forms, including fornyrðislag and sléttubönd.
+From the beginning, Skálmöld's intention has been to combine the sounds of traditional Icelandic music and metal.
+Initially, the band planned to make considerable use of folk instruments, but soon decided to scale back and operate with three guitar players instead.
+The band's influences include such metal bands as Metallica, Iron Maiden, Anthrax, Slayer, Amon Amarth and Ensiferum, but also the classical Icelandic composer Jón Leifs.
+Skálmöld's lyrics, written by Snæbjörn entirely in Icelandic, are inspired by Norse mythology and the Icelandic sagas.
+The lyrics are furthermore written using Old Norse poetic forms, including fornyrðislag and sléttubönd.

-All the band members are members of the heathen organisation Ásatrúarfélagið.
-Jón Geir Jóhannsson explained the way they believe in the Norse gods: "You shouldn't personify them.
-It's not people, it's stories that represent human nature.
-So yes, the ethics are there, but we don't believe in them as 'persons'."
+All the band members belong to the heathen religious organisation Ásatrúarfélagið.
+Jón Geir Jóhannsson explained their belief in the Norse gods as follows: "But you shouldn't personify them.
+They are not people, they are stories that represent human nature.
+So yes, the morals are there, but we don't believe in them as 'people'."